 - on premises -- $2,104 per agent per year.

-Perhaps the most important benefit of cloud contact centers is that they prepare companies for the future so they don't fall behind competitors' innovations.
-Cloud users are more apt to adopt AI-enabled capabilities: 49.8% now use AI with cloud contact centers vs. 25% with on-premises contact centers.
+4. Ability to futureproof.
+Perhaps the most important benefit of cloud contact centers is they prepare organizations for the future, so they don't fall behind competitors' innovations.
+Cloud users are more apt to adopt AI-enabled capabilities: 49.8% use AI with cloud contact centers vs. 25% with on-premises contact centers.